freillat/stock-markets-analytics-zoomcamp/cohorts/2025/homework 2.md

 5. **Determine the best holding period**:
    - Find the number of months **(1 to 12)** where the **average (mean)** future growth is **maximal**.
    - This optimal month shows an uplift of **>1%** compared to all others.
-   - Still, the average return remains **less than 1** (i.e., expected return is less than doubling your investment).
+   - Still, the average return remains **less than 1** (i.e., expected return is less than recouping your investment).

 ---